vechain/vechain-sdk-js/docs/diagrams/architecture/network-package.md

             }

             Boundary(b42, "Providers") {
-                System(hardhat-provider, "Hardhat Provider", "It exposes the interface that Hardhat expects, and uses the VechainProvider as wrapped provider")
+                System(hardhat-provider, "Hardhat Provider", "It exposes the interface that Hardhat expects, and uses the VeChainProvider as wrapped provider")
                 System(vechain-provider, "Vechain Provider", "Core provider class for vechain") }